JohnCoker/pictureframe/README.md

 6. Connect to the SBC's web interface from your computer or phone to manage it.

-See detailed instructions for individual SBCs in the `config` directory.
+See detailed instructions plus step-by-step guides for individual SBCs in the `config` directory.

 ## Why?